alvason/identifying_neurite_by_RRS/README.md

 # Identifying neurite by RRS method
-This code implements the RRS method initially described in the paper:
+This repository contains code for implementing the RRS method initially described in the paper:
 ```
 A coming publication by Alvason L., Lawrance C., and Jia Z., (2019)
 ```